hanipcode/circle-test/README.md

 You can start editing the page by modifying `pages/index.js`.
 The page auto-updates as you edit the file.

+*note*: to be able to deploy you need to provide .env.local containing API_KEY and BASE_URL

 ## Run Test
 To run the integration and unit test:
 ```bash